adrian-ja-projects/sde_assignment/README.md

 ```bash
 docker exec -it sde_fast_api uvicorn main:app --host 0.0.0.0 --reload
 ```
 4. Once all the containers are up and healthy.
 Open Jupyter lab using the URL with the token copied from the terminal.
 Open the notebook work/assignment/main.ipynb and run all the cells to run all pipelines end to end.
+All jobs should take between 1 to 3 mins to run in debug mode and 3 to 6 mins in full mode.

 **WARNINGS!**
 - The sde_cassandra container will persist a db instance in the root folder of the project